 RESCom9 – Special maritime transport

-RESInv1 – Knowledge appropriate to start research activity.
-Applied research methodology in the field of Nautical Science and Maritime Transport
+RESInv1 – Adequate knowledge to initiate research activity.
+Applied research methodology in the field of nautical and maritime transport.

 RESObl1 – Leadership and management: influences, evolution and functions